 - increasing food production in a small space

-- practising your grafting skills
+- practicing your grafting skills

 - making the most of an existing tree with an established root system, rather than having to get a new tree established

-- Different varieties can be vulnerable to different pests and diseases.
-In the worst-case scenario, the introduction of disease by one variety on a multigrafted tree can compromise the health of the entire tree, particularly if you accidentally introduce a virus to the tree by using infected grafting wood.
+Different varieties can be vulnerable to different pests and diseases.
+In the worst-case scenario, the introduction of disease by one variety on a multigrafted tree can compromise the health of the entire tree.
+This is particularly true if you accidentally introduce a virus to the tree by using infected grafting wood.

 - Check the labels at least once a year.
 Make sure they’re still in place and still readable, and loosen the wire if necessary.